 The medical researchers had three major findings.

-- The lowest risk of fatal heart disease occurred among those who both drank moderately and exercised.
+- The lowest risk of fatal heart disease was among those who both drank moderately and exercised.
 They had a 50% reduced risk in comparison with non-drinkers who didn’t exercise.
 (Researchers defined moderate drinking as having an average of up to two drinks per day for both men and women.
 This is twice as high as the US federal guideline for women.)

 - The highest risk was found among those who neither drank nor exercised.
 Their risk of dying from heart disease was twice as high as those who drank moderately and exercised.